-This Message was sent to me by Mr. Steve Lott in response to the post Mike Tyson Documentary Will Hit Theaters April 24, 2009
+This Message was sent to us by Mr. Steve Lott in response to the post Mike Tyson Documentary Will Hit Theaters April 24, 2009:

 As the former assistant manager of Mike Tyson I was shocked at the lies and fabrications Mike told in this movie.